cloudfoundry/uaa/docs/UAA-LDAP.md

 * [Remove a group mapping](https://github.com/cloudfoundry/uaa/blob/master/docs/UAA-APIs.rst#remove-a-group-mapping-delete-groups-external-displayname-displayname-externalgroup-externalgroup-origin-origin)

 # LDAP Email integration
-As you may have noticed through the different examples, the property `ldap.base.mailAttributeName` is always configured, and even has a default value.
+As you may have noticed through the different examples, the property `ldap.mailAttributeName` is always configured, and even has a default value.
 Each time the UAA authenticates an LDAP user it will update the user's email record in the database.
 This is so that systems that provide notifications, have an email address that is as current as the user's last authentication.